What We Do

 Private support in the amount of $250,000 funded the Heather Garden Framework Plan by public garden designer Lynden R. Miller and her associate Ronda M. Brands.
 The plan has given the garden year-round horticultural interest and informs the ongoing care and educational impact of the garden.

-New York City Council Member Ydanis Rodriguez recently allocated $1.5 million and Manhattan Borough President Gail Brewer $100,000 towards the reconstruction of Jacob K. Javits Playground.
-The Fort Tryon Park Trust contributed $350,000.
-Last reconstructed over 27 years ago, their generous support will transform this playground, which is heavily used and appreciated by families with children as well as by basketball, volleyball, and Ping-Pong players.
-The Fort Tryon Park Trust is excited to work with NYC Parks and the community on a master plan for all areas of Javits on both sides of Fort Washington Avenue, and as of spring 2017, has identified a Phase I project for construction that will provide the maximum benefit to the community and not preclude future improvements.
+New York City Council Member Ydanis Rodriguez recently allocated $1.5 million and Manhattan Borough President Gail Brewer $600,000 towards the reconstruction of Jacob K. Javits Playground.
+The Fort Tryon Park Trust contributed $350,000 in private funding to secure the project’s advancement and bring it to fruition.
+Last reconstructed over 27 years ago, this generous private-public funding support will transform this playground, which is a regional playground – heavily used and appreciated by families with children as well as by basketball, volleyball, and Ping-Pong players.
+The Fort Tryon Park Trust is excited to work with NYC Parks and the community on a master plan for all areas of Javits on both sides of Fort Washington Avenue to provide the maximum benefit to the community and not preclude future improvements.

 Continuing to Care for the Park

-The Fort Tryon Park Trust continues to coordinate tens of thousands of volunteer hours in the park each year.
+The Fort Tryon Park Trust continues to coordinate thousands of volunteer hours in the park each year.
 Community residents, neighborhood alumni, horticultural organizations, philanthropists, and others continue to support the Fort Tryon Park Trust and Fort Tryon Park through their donations, in-kind services, partnerships and volunteerism.
-Contined support from individuals, foundations and our government are key to protecting the investments made to date and for sustaining the park for generations to come.
+Continued support from individuals, foundations, and our government are key to protecting the investments made to date and for sustaining the park for generations to come.